10 Best HVAC Companies in Kings Park West, VA

 Compare Multiple Bids

 Request estimates from three or more HVAC companies.
-Describe your issues and ask if technicians can inspect your system in person.
-Review each company's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
+Describe your issues and ask if specialists can inspect your system in person.
+Compare each provider's diagnoses, recommended solutions, estimated cost, timeline, and warranties.
 Avoid providers that pressure you or demand payment before work.

 Check Credentials

-When looking for an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
-HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+Look for an HVAC company that employs skilled technicians with the necessary licensure and training.
+HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled on a state-by-state basis.
+All other licensing requirements are handled at the state level.

-HVAC contractors in Virginia must have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
-A valid Master HVAC Tradesman License (which has its own education and experience requirements) is necessary to apply.
+In Virginia, HVAC contractors need to have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
+A valid Master HVAC Tradesman License (which has both experience and education requirements) is necessary to apply.
 A license can be class A, B, or C.

 • Class A: Contractor has at least five years of experience and can work on projects valued over $120,000